StefanTerdell/userp/README.md

 - `200 {"next": "..."}` on success (plus `"message"` when one rides along)
 - `422 {"error": "...", "next": "..."}` on flow errors

-Request bodies go both ways too: every flow endpoint takes the same fields as either an HTML form (`application/x-www-form-urlencoded`) or JSON (`application/json`).
-A recognised `Content-Type` picks the parser;
-without one the body is tried as JSON first, then as a form, and only a body that is neither gets a `415`.
-Malformed bodies come back as `422 {"error": "..."}`.
-The `FormOrJson` extractor is public if you wire authery's handlers into your own router.

-Cookies and the `X-Auth-Token` header behave identically, so a mobile client logs in by POSTing the same fields as JSON with the JSON accept header, keeps the token, and sends it as `Authorization: Bearer` from then on.
+Cookies and the `X-Auth-Token` header behave identically, so a mobile client logs in by POSTing the same form with the JSON accept header, keeps the token, and sends it as `Authorization: Bearer` from then on.

 ## Sessions & bearer tokens